mjaddan/Ent-Ai-ops/README.md

 2. Post-prediction of the model or process is not intended in this paper
 3. Guideline here are to create a Enterprise AI using a model and MLOps deployment
 4. This template will not be a complete reference for MLOps pipeline with cloud or a end to end using cloud architecture
+5. Model uses precondition from building a knowledgebase system from both internal and external databases and systems

 ![](images/KnowledgeBase-AI.png)